 An aside on “saprophyte”

 As far as we know, there is no such thing as a saprophyte (saprotrophic plant).
 The closest thing is plants that are mycotrophic with saprotrophic fungi, which derive nutrition by decaying wood or litter.
 This is known only in a subset of orchids .
-However, the term is traditionally applied to fungi, because they were formerly considered as plants.
+However, the term was applied to many of the plants that we now know are mycotrophic.
+It was also traditionally applied to saprotrophic fungi, because they were formerly considered as plants.
 A more accurate term for such fungi is saprobe or saprotroph.
 Are you confused yet?
-Close the triangle!
+Close this section!

 Now we know that such plants actually connect with and are minimally invaded by fungi.
 The fungus usually produces a mantle over the surface of the root, and other hyphae grow through the soil.
 It looks like a mycorrhiza, but is functionally very different from mutualistic mycorrhizae – the plant gets all organic nutrition, mineral nutrients, and probably most water from the fungus.
 As far as we know, the fungus gets nothing in return.
 The plant is fully parasitizing the fungus!
 In fact, in cases that have been studied, it is an obligate parasite.